 Where does this website come from?

 The CompareMaine website is a product of the Maine Health Data Organization (MHDO).
-MHDO is a state agency that collects healthcare data from health insurance companies and hospitals.
-In addition, the MHDO is required by law to collaborate with another State Agency, the Maine Quality Forum (MQF) on promoting the transparency of healthcare cost and quality information via a publicly accessible website.
+The MHDO is a state agency that collects healthcare data from health insurance companies and hospitals.
+In addition, the MHDO is required by Maine State law to collaborate with another State Agency, the Maine Quality Forum (MQF) on promoting the transparency of healthcare cost and quality information via a publicly accessible website.

-CompareMaine replaces the former MHDO HealthCost website.
-With financial support from the Centers for Medicare & Medicaid Services (CMS), we have been able to enhance the content and the volume of information on the website.
+CompareMaine replaced the former MHDO HealthCost website.
+With financial support from the Centers for Medicare & Medicaid Services (CMS), enhancements have been made in the content and the volume of information on the website.

 Many people provided input to help make CompareMaine a usable, useful tool including the MHDO Board of Directors, the MHDO consumer advisory group, members of industry and medical associations, and technical experts.

 Where does the information come from?

-The cost data on this site comes from the State of Maine's All-Payer Claims Database (APCD).
-We reviewed over 17 million claims from 34 health insurance plans for services in Maine from July 1, 2017 – June 30, 2018.
+The cost data on this site comes from the Maine Health Data Organization’s All-Payer Claims Database (APCD).
+Over 16 million claims from 35 health insurance plans were reviewed for services in Maine from April 1, 2020 – March 31, 2021.

-CompareMaine shows information on over 233 healthcare procedures from 272 facilities organized into 138 facility groups.
+CompareMaine shows information on over 280 healthcare procedures from more than 320 facilities organized into 170 facility groups.
 These facilities include hospitals, physician practices, specialty care centers, labs, and radiological and imaging centers.
 If you search for a procedure, you may not see every facility listed.
-That's because not all facilities perform all procedures.
+That’s because not all facilities perform all procedures.
 CompareMaine does not include information for a facility that performs a procedure only a few times each year.